-If you’re looking for a special gift, check out our shop showcasing unique ceramic pieces made by our instructors, members, and local LA ceramic artists.
-We also offer Gift Cards, which you can purchase online in any amount.
+Looking for a special gift?
+Visit our shop for unique ceramic pieces by our instructors, members, and local LA artists, or purchase Gift Cards online in any amount.

 Lina Alvarez, Owner & Instructor